Glorious Model O3

 Bottom Line

-Choose the Glorious Model O3 if swappable batteries and comfortable wireless play matter most.
-Skip it if you want the lightest FPS shape or the most polished scroll wheel and wireless tracking.
+Choose the Glorious Model O3 if hot-swappable batteries and dock-based convenience matter most.
+Skip it if you want the lightest competitive FPS shape or the most polished scroll wheel, grip texture, and premium value.

 Best for